dgraph-io/dgraph/wiki/content/graphql/custom/graphqlpm.md

     parent = "custom"
 +++

-At present, it is an experimental feature in master.
+Dgraph Query Language (DQL - formerly GraphQL+-) is rapidly evolving, and now includes support for custom logic.
 You can specify the DQL (aka GraphQL+-) query you want to execute while running a custom GraphQL query, and Dgraph's GraphQL API will execute that for you.

-It helps to build logic that you can't do with the current GraphQL CRUD API.
+DQL lets you build custom logic that goes beyond whta is possible with the current GraphQL CRUD API.

 For example, lets say you had following schema:
 ```graphql